 Jacksonville Jaguars quarterback Trevor Lawrence set Georgia high school football state records with 13,902 career passing yards and 161 touchdown passes while at Cartersville.
 Second in both categories is Houston Texans QB Deshaun Watson, who racked up 13,077 yards and 155 scores during his days at Gainesville High.

-Not far down those lists is Rabun County High School’s Gunner Stockton.
-Through three seasons, the senior-to-be is on pace to rank third in both passing yards and touchdown passes.
-Given his current trajectory (and the fact that seniors are a lot better than they were as freshman), the No. 1 dual-threat quarterback recruit in America could easily break both those marks before he’s done.
+Not far down those lists is Rabun County High School's Gunner Stockton.
+Through three seasons, the senior is on pace to rank third in both passing yards and touchdown passes.
+Given his current trajectory (and the fact that seniors are a lot better than they were as freshman), the stud dual-threat quarterback could easily break both those marks before he's done.

 On top of that, Stockton amassed 1,835 rushing yards and 36 touchdowns on the ground as a freshman and sophomore.
 His junior season?
 3,128 passing yards and a whopping 1,581 rushing yards.

 Get ready to witness an all-time talent when Gunner Stockton arrives in college football.

 Four-Star QB Gunner Stockton

 Stockton is the nation's No. 5 quarterback prospect among the class of 2022 according to the 247Sports Composite.
 Though the recruiting service lists Stockton at No. 41 overall regardless of position, it doesn't seem like long before he climbs near the very top, joining No. 1 quarterback Quinn Ewers.